 When you want to access a site you don't see in one the areas above, tap the magnifying glass to search for the site.

 SharePoint for Android requires Android 4.4 (KitKat) or later.
 It's compatible with Android tablets and phone devices.
-The app can connect to SharePoint Online in Office 365 (Enterprise, Education, Government and DvNext) and not on premises versions like SharePoint 2016 and SharePoint Server 2013.
+The app can connect to SharePoint Online in Office 365 (Enterprise, Education, Government and DvNext), SharePoint Server 2013 and SharePoint 2016.
+Windows authentication (NTLM) and Forms Based Authentication are supported for SharePoint 2016 and SharePoint Server 2013, also referred to as On-Premises.
+For On-Premises, we do not support: ADFS, Kerberos, Basic Authentication, Digest Authentication, self signed SSL or Multiple Authentication types in one zone.
+For SharePoint Online, we do not support Multi-factor authentication.
 For the best experience, Office Graph must be enabled for your account and your organization.
 Office Graph is turned off for you, individually, when you turn off Delve for your account.
 To check if Delve, and therefore Office Graph, is turned off for your account, see Can I turn off Delve?
 Also, Office 365 administrators control access to the Office Graph for the entire organization.
 For a list of languages supported by SharePoint, see Language packs in SharePoint Server 2013